On completeness and parametricity in the realizability semantics of System F: Conclusions and open questions

-Moreover, our treatment of parametricity within realizability semantics exploited stability by union in an essential way.
+Our treatment of logical relations within realizability semantics uses stability by union in an essential way.
 Appeal to this property significantly simplifies the structure of the semantics, and was justified by the fact that all semantics considered are stable by union.
-However, as shown in \cite{RibaUnion}, this property is fundamentally related to a standardization result for the reduction relations employed (the ``principal reduct property'', see subsection \ref{sec33}), which might fail for reduction relations and type systems different from those here considered.
-A wider applicability of the parametricity theorem seems then to require a more general description of parametricity through a ``product topology'' of semantics, without exploiting stability by union.
+However, as shown in \cite{RibaUnion}, this property is related to a standardization result for the reduction relations employed (the ``principal reduct property'' recalled in Appendix \ref{appCR}), which might fail for reduction relations and type systems different from those here considered.